Algorithm analysis

 \(O(n)\) |

-Fast or not?¶
+Fast or not?

-of \(n\) characters, for each of the following expressions, try giving the complexity:
+Given a list x of \(n\) characters, for each of the following expressions, try giving the complexity:

 x[n // 2]